Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Related Work

 \section{Related Work}

 Since the seminal work of \cite{beaver1966financial} and \cite{altman_financial_1968} on corporate bankruptcy prediction, research in this field has grown rapidly over the past 50 years.
 Therefore, this section focuses on the application of neural networks and textual data for bankruptcy prediction.
-For an exhaustive review on other bankruptcy prediction models, the reader is referred to \cite{kumar2007bankruptcy,demyanyk2010financial,alaka2018systematic}.
+For an exhaustive review on other bankruptcy prediction models, the reader is referred to \cite{kumar2007bankruptcy,demyanyk2010financial} and \cite{alaka2018systematic}.

 The use of neural networks (NNs) in bankruptcy prediction dates back to 1990 with the research by \cite{bell1990neural} and \cite{odom1990neural}.
 The authors compare the relative performance of NNs over logistic regression (LR) and multivariate discriminant analysis (DA), respectively.
-In both cases, the architecture of the NN is simple.
-Bell et al. \cite{bell1990neural} use one hidden layer with 6 neurons, while Odom and Sharda \cite{odom1990neural} use 5 neurons in the hidden layer.
+In both cases, the architecture of the NN is simple. \cite{bell1990neural} use one hidden layer with 6 neurons, while \cite{odom1990neural} use 5 neurons in the hidden layer.
 In both cases, NNs are optimized with the backpropagation algorithm \citep{rumelhart1985learning}.
 The results in these pioneering studies are contradictory; NNs show no significant improvement over LR \citep{bell1990neural}, but outperform DA in predicting bankruptcy \citep{odom1990neural}.